ibm-cloud-docs/power-iaas/planning_prerequisite.md

 [On-premises]{: tag-red}

-Proper planning is essential for the successful setup and use of your {{site.data.keyword.powerSys_notm}} pods.
+Proper planning is essential for the successful setup and use of your IBM {{site.data.keyword.powerSys_notm}} Private Cloud pods.
 It ensures that you have everything you need and that you meet all the prerequisites for your pod.
 {: shortdesc}

 IBM owns the responsibility to install, upgrade, and update the hardware and software for the pod infrastructure.
-However, IBM coordinates with you for any dependencies and to ensure that your private cloud data center meets all the prerequisites before the pod installation.
+However, IBM coordinates with you for any dependencies and to ensure that your IBM {{site.data.keyword.powerSys_notm}} Private Cloud data center meets all the prerequisites before the pod installation.

-IBM provides a checklist during the pre-installation stage so that your private cloud environment is ready for the pod installation and other associated activities.
+IBM provides a checklist during the pre-installation stage so that your IBM {{site.data.keyword.powerSys_notm}} Private Cloud environment is ready for the pod installation and other associated activities.
 An IBM representative conducts the installation readiness review to ensure that you understand the prerequisites clearly.

 Review the following guidelines to prepare your data center for the {{site.data.keyword.powerSys_notm}}.